 CJ says: Love it!
-Only been using it for a few weeks but the morning after is so smooth x
+I´ve only been using it for a few weeks, but the morning after my skin is so smooth x

-MT says: my skin is so smooth and shining like a silk after used this!
+MT says: my skin is smooth and shining like silk after using this every 2/3 evenings.

 JMS says: Immediately broke my skin out and caused irritation.
-Its not for my skin but I’d love to hear some recommendations for a different exfoliant that might work better for me.
+It’s not for my skin, but I’d love to hear some recommendations for a different exfoliant that might work better.

-JH says: Absolutely love this!
-I dont know how people can get irritation with this.
+JH says: I absolutely love this!
+I don’t know how people can get irritation with this.
 I have rosacea and had no bad reaction at all.

 KT says: I am on my second bottle and will continue to repurchase!
-After trying Sunday Riley good genes i figured out that my skin loves lactic acid.
+After trying Sunday Riley good genes I figured out that my skin loves lactic acid.
 But I don’t love that price tag.
-TO 10% lactic acid is priced perfectly and does exactly what I need.
-I get a nice glow and my skin feels great 🙂
+The Ordinary Lactic Acid 10% is priced perfectly and does exactly what I need it to do I get a nice glow and my skin feels great.

 GB says: Made me red and irritated with big red spots after using it